wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ![Project being created](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/2projectbeingcreated.png "Project being created")

 * Once the project is ready to click to continue, you will be taken to your project's console view
 * Set the Billing type by clicking on the gear icon ⚙️, followed by Usage and Billing, then on the Details & Settings tab and modify the plan to use to Blaze.
-This Pay-as-you-go plan is required to use a third-party API.
+This Pay-as-you-go plan is required to use a third-party API

 ### Install Firebase Tools CLI

-From your terminal, install the Firebase tools with npm if you don't already have it installed by typing:
-	`npm install -g firebase-tools`
+From your terminal, install the Firebase tools with NPM if you don't already have it by typing: `npm install -g firebase-tools`.
-Log in to Firebase using Firebase login by typing:
+Log in to Firebase using Firebase login by typing: `firebase login`.
-	`firebase login`
 The login process will open your browser for authentication that will either log you in automatically or ask you to add in your credentials.
 Once that's complete you now have the Firebase CLI installed.

 ### Create and Set Up a RealTime Database

-Now it's time for us to create the NoSQL database instance that will hold the slots information.
+Now it's time for us to create the NoSQL database instance that will hold the appointment slots' information.
 As the person interacting with the view picks an appointment date and time or adds in a code to cancel their appointment, that slot will be added or removed from the Firebase RealTime Database.

-From the Firebase Console Menu, click on "Realtime Database" under Build, and let's create a new NoSQL database instance
+* From the Firebase Console Menu, click on "Realtime Database" under Build

 ![Button to create the database](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/3createdatabase.png "Button to create the database")

-* Click on "Create Database"
+* Click on Create Database
-* Select the Realtime Database location where your data will be stored and click on next
+* Select the Realtime Database location where your data will be stored and click on `next`
-* Select if you will use the database in locked or test mode
+* Select if you will use the database in locked or test mode.
+For this example I am using the test mode
-* Click enable]
+* Click `enable`

   ![Database created](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/4databasecreated.png "Database created")

 ### Import the Database JSON File

-Let's import an example database that already contains some slots allocated and where you'll be able to add and remove future slots.
-You can create a file called `myAppointments.json` with the content from the below snippet in your computer import it from the Firebase Console.
+Let's import an example database that already contains some slots allocated from which you'll be able to add and remove future slots.
+You can create a file called `myAppointments.json` containing the below code snippet and from the console import this JSON file.

 ```JSON
 myAppointments.json